drbh/bitnuc/README.md

 ## SIMD Acceleration

-`as_2bit` is optionally SIMD accelerated depending on the architecture of your system.
+`as_2bit` and `from_2bit` are optionally SIMD accelerated depending on the architecture of your system.
 By default, SIMD instructions are used, but they can be shut-off using the `nosimd` feature flag.

 For increased performance and to really take advantage of the SIMD I recommend compiling with: